kieykouch/Eventbrite_extension/README.md

 # Eventbrite_extension
-This is a Chrome Extension to search nearby events happen in your city either happening this week or next week.
-This project purposely making for Code Interview Challenge.
-Using Eventbrite Api, The application can manage to make request and display.
+This is a chrome extension application that search nearby events happening in your city either starting from this week or next week.
+This project purposely making for interview challenge.
+Using Eventbrite Api, this application can manage to make request and display the result based on user input, city and state.

 To use this app:
 <br> 1. git clone https://github.com/kieykouch/Eventbrite_extension